 So you’ve made the decision…you’re ready to downsize, move to a different town or buy your dream home.
 But first you have to sell the house you’re in.
 It often feels like you’re at the mercy of the housing market but the truth is there are things you can do to make selling your home just a little bit easier.

-Use a Realtor – Call Mark Murakami
+Use an agent – Call Mark Murakami

 The housing market is cyclical and conditions can change quickly.
 Interest rates, employment, new construction and political changes are all factors that can cause the market to shift quickly, so potential sellers should be prepared to act while the market is in their favour and the opportunity is good!